 Restricted cash includes cash restricted to the Oregon IDA Initiative and federal funds for the Assets For Independence program.
-Other investments include certificate of deposits, some of which are reflected at maturity value, and federally backed bonds which are reflected at fair value.
+Other investments include certificate of deposits and federally backed bonds which are reflected at fair value.

 Grants and Accounts Receivable

 Unconditional grants received from other organizations are recorded as revenue when the Organization is notified of the award.
 Conditional grants are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
 Grants and accounts receivable are reported at the amount management expects to collect on balances outstanding at year-end.
 Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be immaterial.